Try our amazing public routing service at http://map.project-osrm.org/, meet us on IRC (server: irc.oftc.net, channel: #osrm) or follow us on Twitter.

 - High Performance Routing Algorithm

-- Written entirely in C++ and available under the GNU Affero General Public License for anyone to use.
+- Written entirely in C++ and available under the very permissive (simplified) 2-clause BSD license for anyone to use.
 Previously, it was licensed under the restrictive AGPL.

-OSRM is free, open source, and available under the GNU Affero General Public License.
+OSRM is free, open source, and available under the very permissive (simplified) 2-clause BSD license.

 | Operating Systems